nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 .. image:: ../images/synchronize_cardbook.png

-The rest of the details of dealing with Thunderbird addressbook are left to the reader...
+The rest of the details of dealing with Thunderbird CardBook are left to the reader...

 Calendar
 -----------